 Biggest Mistake I See Women Make

-The biggest mistake I see women make is to go with a doctor they do not particularly like, but they stick with them because that doctor is covered by their insurance.
-I understand money issues, believe me.
+The biggest mistake I see women make is to fall in line with the system.
+They go with a doctor they do not particularly like, but they stick with them because that doctor is covered by their insurance.
+I understand money issues and convenience and the work load.
 However, I do not believe in sacrificing your beliefs and values.
-If you are newly pregnant, as in this is your first child, then I highly suggest getting to know different healthcare providers.
+If you are newly pregnant, then I highly suggest getting to know different healthcare providers and YOURSELF.
 Go out and ask questions.
 Interview different doctors and midwives.
-At the very least, this process will allow you to find out more about yourself and your partner and also each of your desires.
+This process of interviewing will allow you to find out more about yourself and your partner and also each of your desires.

 Don’t make the same common mistake and end up with regret.